RARS Engage!

 RARS Repeaters

-RARS operates and maintains three analog FM repeaters in the Triangle.
+RARS owns three analog FM repeaters (one of which also supports P25) and one multi-mode digital repeater in the Triangle.
 The repeaters are "open" and available for use by all appropriately licensed amateur radio operators who follow the rules, including our expectations for behavior on our repeaters.
 Please see our Repeater Operating Guide for more information.
+Check out the coverage maps for mobile radios and 5-watt HT's, courtesy of Jon Suen KG6K, RARS Repeater Chair.

 Known as the “6-4” repeater, this is our “flagship” machine, located near the State Fairgrounds in west Raleigh.
 Typical 50-watt mobile coverage is 30 to 45 miles, except to the northwest, where there is a deep shadow caused by the tower and antenna orientation.